 Research at the Department of Modern Languages

-The Department of Modern Languages coordinates the strategic partnership project "Copius – Community of Practice in Uralic Studies" established by nine European universities that constitutes a community of practice within the discipline of Uralic (Finno-Ugric) Studies.
+The Department of Modern Languages coordinates the strategic partnership project "Copius – Community of Practice in Uralic Studies" established by nine European universities that constitute a community of practice within the discipline of Uralic (Finno-Ugric) Studies.

 Research in Slavic languages is about general Slavistics, church Slavonic with all its redactions, Russian, Polish, South Slavic languages (Serbian, Croatian, Bosnian, Bulgarian and Macedonian), interpretation, translation and Polish and Russian literary studies.
+We also research the non-slavic Albanian language.

 - The Finno-Ugric seminar